 Should there be fixed punishments for each type of crime?
 YES.
 Why?

-- Fixed punishments act as a deterrent – if people know the punishment, they won’t commit the crime (so society will become safer)
+- Fixed punishments act as a deterrent – if people know the punishment, they might not commit the crime (so society will become safer)

 Should the individual’s circumstances and motivation be taken into account?
 YES.
 Why?